GeoscienceAustralia/dea-knowledge-hub/docs/_templates/home-v1.rst

    .. rubric:: Data Products

    Browse our catalogue of data products to find supporting information and ways to access the data.
+Visit the `Data Products </data/>`.

    .. grid:: 2 2 3 5
       :gutter: 3